SandraLouise/INVPG_annot/README.md

 positional arguments:
   input_vcf_file        Path to a VCF file. input_gfa_file        Path to a GFA-like file.
-Should be provided solely when not using minigraph graphs.

 options:
   -h, --help            show this help message and exit